 Lawn chairs, glass, alcohol, weapons, balloons, horns, laser pointers, drones, and other missile-like objects will not be permitted into Victory Field.
 For the comfort and security of our guests, Indians management reserves the right to not allow hazardous or disruptive items (i.e. heelies, obtrusive noise makers, etc.) into Victory Field.

 All children over the age of 2 years old will need their own ticket to the game.
-Kids under 2 receive free admission into Victory Field.
+Children 2 years old and younger receive free admission into Victory Field.

 Blankets are allowed in the Ivy Tech Lawn.
 No chairs (including lawn chairs), sun umbrellas, or tents are permitted.